 }

-to inject our custom classes, potentially achieving the desired effect of code injection and execution.
+It seems that by leveraging WrapperInit, we can control the classLoader to inject our custom classes, potentially achieving the desired effect of code injection and execution.

 private static Runnable wrapperInit(int targetSdkVersion, String[] argv) {